Daniel Lewis Lee: Arrest

-Sentencing and execution
+Sentencing

+Lee had his hearing for murder on October 31, 1997.
+He was indicted on December 12, 1997 and arraigned on January 5, 1998.
+A joint trial of Kehoe and Lee began in November 1998.
 The Mueller family murders were a federal crime since they had been committed to support a racketeering enterprise.
 Prosecutors sought death sentences for both Kehoe and Lee.

-When Kehoe was sentenced to life imprisonment, federal prosecutors initially planned to pursue a similar sentence of life imprisonment for accomplice Daniel Lewis Lee, but were directed by the United States Department of Justice in Washington, D.C. to argue for a death sentence.
+When Kehoe was sentenced to life imprisonment, federal prosecutors initially planned to pursue a similar sentence of life imprisonment for accomplice Daniel Lewis Lee, but were directed by the United States Department of Justice in Washington, D.C., to argue for a death sentence.
 U.S. Attorney Paula Casey requested U.S. Attorney General Janet Reno withdraw jeopardy of capital punishment but was told by Deputy U.S. Attorney General Eric Holder to continue seeking a death sentence.
-On May 4, 1999, Lee received a death sentence for three counts of murder in aid of racketeering after the prosecution pointed to his previous convictions as evidence that he was a future danger to society.
-The mother of Nancy Mueller, Earlene Branch Peterson, pleaded for clemency on behalf of Lee.
-She stated, "I can't see how executing Daniel Lee will honor my daughter in any way.
-In fact, it's kinda like it dirties her name.
-Because she wouldn't want it and I don't want it."
+On May 4, 1999, Lee was convicted of three counts of murder in aid of racketeering.
+On May 14, 1999, a jury decided in favor of the death sentence for Lee, after the prosecution pointed to his history of violence and previous convictions as evidence that he would be pose a future danger to society, even in prison.
+Federal prosecutors presented evidence that Lee had assaulted his mother, sister, and pregnant girlfriend.
+Lee's staunchest supporter during his 1999 murder trial was his mother.
+However, on the witness stand, she was forced to admit to having filed petitions against her son for attacking the family.